ekrzychu/spotify-songless/README.md

 npm run catalog:status
 ```

-`dev.db`, `.env.local`, and `.runtime/` are ignored by Git and are not replaced by a normal pull.
+Local runtime data such as `.env.local`, the SQLite database, and `.runtime/` is not replaced by a normal Git pull.

-Do not delete the database or reset the catalog checkpoint when updating unless a specific migration or maintenance task requires it.
+Do not delete the database or reset the catalog checkpoint unless a specific migration or maintenance task requires it.

+---

-## Maintenance commands
+## Maintenance

 ### Catalog audits